Take Me Outside Day | October 25th 2017

 Take Me Outside Day, in partnership with The David Suzuki Foundation and The Child and Nature Alliance of Canada, is an opportunity for schools across Canada and around the world to show the importance of getting outside.
 It's a day to support education extending beyond four walls and a desk!

 Three years ago, Colin Harris, founder and Executive Director of Take Me Outside ran over 7600 kilometres, the equivalent of 181 marathons from St. John’s, NL to Victoria, BC.
 Along the way, he went into 80 schools and chatted with almost 20,000 students about the importance of finding better balance with the amount of time they spend outside compared to the time they are spending in front of screens.

 His final day of this cross Canada run was in late October.
 To celebrate the end of this 9 month initiative, Take Me Outside Day was established.
-Over 15,000 students across the country committed to spending 30 minutes or more outside on this day, not only to support Colin, but also to raise awareness about the importance of unplugging and spending time outside – being active and connecting with nature.
+It is a day to raise awareness about the importance of unplugging and spending time outside – being active and connecting with nature.

 We’re trying to keep it simple, so here’s how you can get involved:

 Commit to spending 1 hour outside on October 29.
 (Ideally, it’s during class time, but outside recesses and lunches seem to be dwindling, so anything goes!)

 3. Share your stories!